CAMeL-Lab/Arabic_ALA-LC_Romanization/README.md

 ### Basic dependencies
 This project was developed using python 3.6, and tested in macOS and linux environments.
 First you must install required packages:
-`pip3 install -r requirements.txt`
+> pip3 install -r requirements.txt

 ### MADAMIRA

-To run the MADAMIRA morphological analyser and disambiguator, you must have a MADAMIRA distribution in the project directory, which you can obtain from [here](http://innovation.columbia.edu/technologies/cu14012_arabic-language-disambiguation-for-natural-language-processing-applications)
+To run the MADAMIRA morphological analyser and disambiguator, you must have a MADAMIRA distribution in the project directory, which you can obtain from [here](http://innovation.columbia.edu/technologies/cu14012_arabic-language-disambiguation-for-natural-language-processing-applications).

 The database used is almor-msa-s31.db (see `documentation/MADAMIRA-UserManual` p6 for more info).
 If you have access to this database, you must have the database file inside `MADAMIRA/resources/` and setup the MADAMIRA config file located in `MADAMIRA/config/almor.properties` as follows:
-- `ALMOR.text.MSA.database.name=almor-s31.db`
+> `ALMOR.text.MSA.database.name=almor-s31.db`

 For info on the Buckwalter Part-of-Speech tag set used by MADAMIRA, see `/documentation/ATB-POSGuidelines-v3.7.pdf`